lurgh/infinitive/README.md

 * `infinitive/zone/X/fanMode/set`: set the fan mode setting, same options as above
 * `infinitive/zone/X/hold/set`: set the zone hold setting, same options as above
 * `infinitive/zone/X/preset/set`: set the zone "preset" setting, `hold` or `none`; `vacation` cannot be set here but setting `hold` will unset it

+Again remember that the "infinitive/" prefix on these subscribed names will be changed to the instance name if one is provided.
+This allows multiple instances of Infinitive to coexist on one MQTT bus.

 ## Details
 #### ABCD bus